inpsyde/multisyde/CONTRIBUTING.md

-# Contributing to Multisyde
+# Contributing to MultiSyde

-Thanks for your interest in contributing to Multisyde!
+Thanks for your interest in contributing to MultiSyde!

 This plugin explores improvements for the WordPress Multisite experience, especially around usability, visibility, and admin workflows.
 Whether you're here to fix a bug, suggest an enhancement, or build something new — you're welcome!